programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 The proposed learning outcomes of the lesson are:
 * To introduce readers to sentiment analysis and natural language processing (NLP) techniques for exploring textual communication between individuals.
 * To demonstrate how research questions can guide the selection and application of these techniques, e.g. selecting a technique, determining the appropriate scope of analysis, applying analysis to a network versus an individual entity, etc.
-* To utilize appropriate data structures in the Python language and relevant libraries (NLTK, pandas) to analyze data
+* To utilize appropriate data structures in the Python language and relevant libraries (NLTK, pandas) to analyze data[^thanks]

 # What Types of Questions Can Exploratory Data Analysis Help You Answer?
 Imagine that you are a researcher passionate about the way people communicate in groups.
 You might be a historian curious about impromptu philosophical debates in Turkish market spaces, or a cultural anthropologist interested in the social function of gossip in rural Japan.
 Maybe you are a scholar of gender studies interested in the letter-writing habits of women working in gender-nonconforming professional roles in 19th century North American cities.